 Changes to the privacy notice and your duty to inform us of changes

-The data protection law for individuals in the European Union (EU) will change on 25 May 2018 (the effective date of the General Data Protection Regulation (GDPR).
+The data protection law for individuals in the European Union (EU) changed on 25 May 2018 (the effective date of the General Data Protection Regulation (GDPR)).

 We are based in the United States of America (USA), however, as part of our business practices, we process personal data of individuals within the EU and we therefore ensure that we comply with the GDPR.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 This site may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our site, we encourage you to read the privacy notice of every website you visit.